urschrei/polylabel_cmd/README.md

 Irrespective of input, successful output is a GeoJSON `FeatureCollection`.
 Its contents depend on the input geometry:
 - `Polygon`: The `FeatureCollection` contains `Point` `Feature`s
 - `MultiPolygon`: The `FeatureCollection` contains `MultiPoint` `Feature`s
-- `GeometryCollection`: The `FeatureCollection` contains `GeometryCollection` `Feature`s, whose geometries are `Point`s or `MultiPoint`s.
+- `GeometryCollection`: The `FeatureCollection` contains `GeometryCollection` `Feature`s whose geometries are `Point`s or `MultiPoint`s.

-Output features retain the order of input features / geometries, and properties are mapped from input features to output features where they exist.
+Output features retain the order of input features / geometries, and input feature properties are mapped to output features where they exist.

 ## Validity
 Input geometries are *not* validated.
 Results from invalid input geometries may be incorrect.